pdimens/harpy/Modules/imputation.md

 harpy extra -s stitch.params  # create stitch parameter file 'stitch.params' harpy impute --threads 20 --vcf Variants/variants.raw.bcf --dir Alignments/ema --parameters stitch.params
 ```
+!!!danger SNPs only
+STITCH requires biallelic SNPs and therefore cannot impute genotypes with the variant call files produced by `LEVIATHAN`, as they do not contain SNPs.
+Don't worry about
+isolating biallelic SNPs, Harpy will do that for you ✨✨
+!!!

 ## :icon-terminal: Running Options
 | argument       | short name | type        |    default    | required | description                                                            |